jessshipit/adamjonas.github.io/source/_posts/2012-10-27-storm-weekend.markdown

   - dom_id helper lets you put identifiers into HTML documents.
   - before_filter :check_login -> creating a check_login method is the standard way to work on authorization after you have created authentication
   - rake routes | grep root is an easy way to get the route you are looking for.
-  - [globbing](http://guides.rubyonrails.org/routing.html#route-globbing) route extensions using an asterisk.
+  - [globbing](http://guides.rubyonrails.org/routing.html#route-globbing) route extensions using an asterisk
   - Sprockets started shipping with Rails 3.1 for compiling and serving web assets like javascript and css files.
   - gem 'gemname', '~> 2.11.12' --> only update the last number in the version number
   - gem 'gemname', '>= 2.11.12' --> only load 2.11.12 or higher